hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/705_scc_xx.md

 Swamiji: This time, when I get well, I shall worship the Mother with my heart's blood, then only will She be pleased.
 Your Raghunandan also says like that.
-The Mother's child shall be a hero, a Mahâvira.
+The Mother's child shall be a hero, a Mahāvira.
 In unhappiness, sorrow, death, and desolation, the Mother's child shall always remain fearless.